Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Introduction

 \section{Introduction}

 Continuously varying optimization programs have appeared as a natural extension of time-invariant ones when the cost function, the constraints, or both, depend on a time parameter and change continuously in time.
-This setting captures relevant problems in the data streaming era, see \emph{e.g.},~\cite{dallanese_optimization_2019, simonetto_time-varying_2020}.
+This setting captures relevant problems in the data streaming era, see \emph{e.g.}~\cite{dallanese_optimization_2019, simonetto_time-varying_2020} and references therein.